ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ```

 The valid error messages codes are the following:
-* Unknown error OR no requested namespaces were authorized
+* Unknown error OR no requested scopes were authorized
     * code = 5000
     * message = "Unknown error"
 * When user disapproves accepting calls with the request methods